Dimensions of Temperament

 It was in 1947 that Eysenck factor-analysed 39 items of personal data for each of 700 neurotic soldiers, including brain damage, physical illness and personality ratings.
 2 uncorrelated factors emerged: Introversion-Extraversion (E) and Neuroticism-Stability (N).
 Introverts and extraverts had already been identified as distinctive characteristic/categorical types by Carl Gustav Jung back in 1921; however, Eysenck saw Extraversion as a dimensional scale.
 As with Neuroticism, Extraversion is assumed to be a normal distribution amongst a general population so that most people will score somewhere in the middle and very few at either extreme.

-Eysenck attributed someone’s position along the Extraversion axis to the level of electrical stimulation in the cerebral cortex from the ascending reticular activating system (ARAS).
+Taking his cue from Pavlov’s notion of ‘nervous types’, Eysenck attributed someone’s position along the Extraversion axis to the level of electrical stimulation in the cerebral cortex from the ascending reticular activating system (ARAS).
 The main function of the ARAS is to maintain an optimum level of alertness or ‘arousal’.
 It does this by enhancing the incoming sensory data to the cortex through the excitation of neural impulses…or it can damp them down.
 In extraverts the ARAS causes inhibition which reduces the intensity of sensory stimulation reaching the cortex.
 For introverts the ARAS builds up excitation which increases the intensity of sensory information reaching the cortex.
 The result of this is that introverts have a lot of internal activity and, therefore, seek a ‘quiet life’ to avoid further, external stimulation whereas extraverts are proverbial ’emptyheads’ who seek external stimulation to fill the void inside.

 In 1965 Eysenck wrote: “The typical introvert is a quiet, retiring sort of person, introspective, fond of books rather than people; he is reserved and distant except to intimate friends….He does not like excitement, takes matters of everyday life with proper seriousness and likes a well-ordered mode of life.
 He keeps his feelings under close control, seldom behaves in an aggressive manner and does not lose his temper easily.
 He is reliable, somewhat pessimistic….